KevinBatdorf/code-block-pro/readme.txt

 5. ANSI support for rendering control sequences

 == Changelog ==

+= 1.27.6 - 2025-06-29 =
+- Fixes a bug where shortcodes with attributes would not be properly escaped.

 = 1.27.5 - 2025-06-21 =
 - Changes the default value for escaping wp shortcodes to true.
 Can't see why anyone would want this any other way by default.